-Hello fellow readers, Anthracnose (Ann-thrack-nose, my phonetics) is the most talked about and the most serious amongst the doggone dogwood dilemmas.
-Though powdery mildew, leaf and flower blight spot and crown canker also rank high.
+Hello, fellow readers, Anthracnose (Ann-thrack-nose, my phonetics) is the most discussed and severe among the doggone dogwood dilemmas.
+Though powdery mildew, leaf and flower blight spots and crown cankers also rank high.
 Never mind the dogwood borer, which can run amuck.
+Discula dest

 Hello fellow readers, Thanks to those who braved the heat magnification of the glass conservatory during our pow-wow of garden dilemmas at the NJ State Fair.
 As always, critters were a hot topic.
 Lorraine of Sparta NJ, a Flower Show volunteer, master gardener, and friend who invited m